neilbalch/RPi-Computer-Power/README.md

 # Repo organisation
 * GPIO-Python-Scripts   - The raw Python scripts used to control the GPIO.
-* RPi-Server            - The Python scripts from GPIO-Python-Scripts and the NodeJS server
+* RPi-Server            - The Python scripts from GPIO-Python-Scripts and the NodeJS server4
+* [TODO.md](https://github.com/neilbalch/RPi-Computer-Power/blob/master/TODO.md)  - TODO list for this repo

 ## Mechanical configuration:
 Custom made Y-cables terinated with pin headers split off the power and reset switch wires so they can go to both the computer case and a breadboard.
 The breadboard has two [PC817](https://www.amazon.com/uxcell-2-54mm-Pitch-Mounting-Coupler/dp/B00S4YRMB4/ref=sr_1_1?ie=UTF8&qid=1493673969&sr=8-1&keywords=pc817) optocouplers on it, one for each of power and reset, that on one side are hooked up to the Y-cables and on the other to the GPIO.
 By applying 5V to the RPI GPIO pins, the optocouplers short the pins together, simulating a keypress.